fxrrhxn/Farhan-Bhat/README.md

 ### Hey!
 I'm Farhan 👋🏼

 I'm a 21-year-old developer and College student based in Kashmir.
-I'm passionate about Web Development, Ai & ML, and everything related to Tech and Development.
+I'm passionate about Web Development, Ai & ML, and everything related to Tech.

 - Stay updated with my journery and connect with me on [Instagram](https://instagram.com/fxrrhxn.py), [Youtube](https://youtube.com/@fxrrhxn) and [X](https://twitter.com/fxrrhxn).